-Therefore photoelectrons are only emitted by the photoelectric effect if photon reaches or exceeds a threshold energy – the binding energy of the electron – the work function of the material.
+Therefore, photoelectrons are only emitted by the photoelectric effect if the photon reaches or exceeds threshold energy – the electron’s binding energy – the material’s work function.
 For gamma rays with energies of more than hundreds keV, the photoelectron carries off the majority of the incident photon energy – hν.

 Following a photoelectric interaction, an ionized absorber atom is created with a vacancy in one of its bound shells.
-This vacancy is will be quickly filled by an electron from a shell with a lower binding energy (other shells) or through capture of a free electron from the material.
+An electron from a shell will quickly fill this vacancy with lower binding energy (other shells) or capture a free electron from the material.
 The rearrangement of electrons from other shells creates another vacancy, which, in turn, is filled by an electron from an even lower binding energy shell.
-Therefore a cascade of more characteristic X-rays can be also generated.
+Therefore a cascade of more characteristic X-rays can also be generated.
 The probability of characteristic x-ray emission decreases as the atomic number of the absorber decreases.
-Sometimes , the emission of an Auger electron occurs.
+Sometimes, the emission of an Auger electron occurs.

 Cross-Sections of Photoelectric Effect